Scaffolding Rental vs. Turnkey Scaffolding Services: What Contractors Should Know Before Deciding

 • Managing liability if something goes wrong

 For contractors with trained crews, engineering support, and experience working at height, rental can work—but only if all those boxes are checked.
+Many teams find that scaffolding sets are the easiest way to start a rental inventory.

 What Is Turnkey Scaffolding?